 1. Bad/No Internet connectivity:

 While it is difficult to imagine life without the internet, we still may have to consider the possibility of what if the hotel's internet connectivity fails.
 This is a highly unlikely scenario but let us still assume it happens.
-If the hotel's internet connectivity is gone, the first assumption we all make is that we will NOT be able to connect to the cloud PMS and that is one deal breaker stopping hotels from going for the cloud PMS but wait a minute, are we forgetting some thing?
+If the hotel's internet connectivity is gone, the first assumption we all make is that we will NOT be able to connect to the cloud PMS.
+This is a deal breaker stopping hotels from going for the cloud PMS but wait a minute, are we forgetting some thing?
 Most cloud PMS can be accessed by any device including mobiles and tablets with any internet connection, which includes mobile data.
 This means that the hotel's staff won't be needing the hotel's corporate broadband plan to connect to their cloud PMS and manage the operations.
 Even cheap portable internet devices that we use in our daily life such as hotpots, mobile data, dongles, etc. can be used to connect to the cloud PMS until the hotel's internet service provider sorts out their issue.

 2. Data Ownership: